Appeals from Courts

 - certain judgments of courts (other than a Full Court of the Supreme Court) of a State, the Australian Capital Territory or the Northern Territory, exercising federal jurisdiction;

-- certain judgments of the Federal Circuit Court.
+- certain judgments of the Federal Circuit and Family Court of Australia.

 Who hears appeals?